iasebsil83/C_Processes/README.txt

 This program is a simple utility library that will allow you to manipulate processes a little bit easier.

-A demonstration program is made in prog.c.
+A demonstration program is made in src/prog.c.

-More information about this library are available in processes.c.
+More information about this library are available in lib/processes.c.